UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/send-smtp-email/README.md

 ## Versions Overview

+* Version 4: Converted the code from Groovy to Java
 * Version 3: Added sending attachment support in an email to the plugin.
 * Version 2: updated dependency groovy-plugin-utils.jar.
 * Version 1: Initial Release.